jrobertdahl/CAS502-project/README.md

 Finally, run `docker run -it --mount type=bind,source=${PWD},target=/project IMAGEID_GOES_HERE bash` to create the container.

 This will bind your local /app directory with the /app directory in the container and present you with a bash shell within the Docker container.

-From there, change directories to /app and run `python main.py`.
+## User Instructions

+In the Docker bash shell, navigate to the /app folder.

+The current iteration of this software runs on stand-in data and allows the user to specify which test data to run the script with.
+Valid arguments are:

+- test_data_1
+- test_data_2
+- test_data_3
+- test_data_4

+A command that specifies which data object to use would look like this: `pythong main.py test_data_1`.
+Alternatively, if no arugment is supplied, the program will select from the four options at random.
+If the script is successful, it will output the unique URL of the X/twitter post created.

+Note: because X/twitter does not allow word-for-word duplicate posts, each execution of the script has a chance of failing if the post text generated is the same as an existing post.